XProject-hub/VidiQ/README.md

 # VidiQ IPTV Panel

+## Login Page
+Access the login page by navigating to [Panel URL]/public/login.php.
+Use the credentials provided during installation to log in.
+The login page features dynamic animations and a clean, modern design fitting the panel's aesthetic.

 ![VidiQ Logo](public/images/VidiQ_Logo.png)

 Welcome to the VidiQ IPTV Panel, an advanced solution for managing IPTV services.
 This panel is designed with a focus on performance, usability, and scalability.

 ## Features
+- Secure login mechanism
+- Animated logo and sleek design
 - Live TV and VOD Streaming
 - DRM Support for content protection
 - Reseller management module